 Still, Cazorla’s collection of spellbinding performances is enough to ensure he will be remembered as a Premier League great.

-Though the stakes will be far less now that he’s entering the money-fuelled world of Qatari football, the ability to mesmerise and bring joy to fans will follow Santi wherever he goes.
+Though the stakes are far less now in the money-fuelled world of Qatari football, the ability to mesmerise and bring joy to fans will follow Santi wherever he goes.

 By Kasra Moradi